starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-08-deploy-new-rails-apps-to-cloud-foundry-with-appscrolls.md

 ---
 layout: post
-title: "Deploy all new Rails apps Cloud Foundry with AppScrolls"
+title: "Deploy new Rails apps to Cloud Foundry with AppScrolls"
-description: ""
+description: |
+  AppScrolls can now rapidly create Ruby on Rails applications that are automatically deployed to any Cloud Foundry target.
+icon: cloud
 author: "Dr Nic Williams"
 author_code: drnic
 category: articles